simonmichael/hledger/hledger/test/errors/README.md

 ```
 hledger: Error: /Users/simon/src/hledger/hledger/test/errors/./tcorderedactions.timeclock:8:1:
 8 | i 2022-01-01 00:01:00
+  | ^

 Expected timeclock o entry but got i.
-Only one session may be clocked in at a time, so please alternate i and o.
+Only one session may be clocked in at a time.
+Please alternate i and o, beginning with i.
 ```